How to Make Clay Beads & Charms for Selling — Easy Step-by-Step Guide

 Quick answer

 To make clay beads and charms to sell, you need polymer clay, tools, and about 90 minutes.
-Start by conditioning and shaping the clay.
+Start by conditioning and shaping the clay, then bake according to instructions.
 This beginner-friendly activity has 12 steps and is perfect for families with kids aged 8+.

 On this page